Norelytics/lending-club-default-prediction/README.md

 - **Threshold tuning unlocked XGBoost's potential**: at threshold=0.20, Recall jumped to 0.70 with the best F1-Score (0.43)

 ### Final Recommendation
-**XGBoost (Optuna-tuned) with threshold = 0.20** is the recommended model — it correctly identifies 70% of defaulters while maintaining the best overall precision-recall balance.
+**XGBoost (Optuna-tuned) with threshold = 0.20** is the recommended model,  it correctly identifies 70% of defaulters while maintaining the best overall precision-recall balance.

 ## Project Structure
 ```